SimonLiang2/SimonTAG1/README.md

 - The main menu button will give feedback when clicked
 - When the player spawns in a round timer will start and begin to count down towards zero
 - When the player spawns in they are set as "it"
-- When the player spawns one "npc" player is spawed on the map
+- When the player spawns one "npc" player is randomly spawed on the map
 - When the player touches the "npc" the "npc" becomes "it"
 - When the round timer reaches zero if the player is "it" they are sent back to the main menu
 - When the round timer reaches zero if the player is not "it" a new map and "npc" are generated